gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

       ENVIRONMENT: $ENVIRONMENT
 ```

-The GCP Cloud Run service is defined to use the container port 8080, as the default port of 80 cannot be bound to be unprivileged users.
+The GCP Cloud Run service is defined to use the container port 8080, as the default port of 80 cannot be bound to by unprivileged users.
 It is also defined with a dependency on the GCP Cloud SQL Postgres instance, enabling it access it via the Cloud SQL Proxy.
 It is set to be visible to all users and is therefore public by default, this can be changed to only allow authenticated GCP users if needed.

 ```typescript
 const weatherApi = new gcp.cloudrun.Service(appName, {